Computer-Engineering-UdL/JointProject/.github/PULL_REQUEST_TEMPLATE.md

 <!--Here link the issues that this pull request is solving.-->

+## Branch Deletion

+- [ ] I confirm that after my PR is successfully merged, this branch can be deleted.

 ## Additional Comments

 <!--Here you can add any additional comments or questions that you have.-->